rwblokzijl/Msc-thesis-EuroToken/thesis.md

 ## Lack of real world implementations of broad featured CBDCs

-While many currencies aim to demonstrate and succeed on a specific set of features, the world is stil waiting for a currency that is sufficiently capable to be a CBDC.
-In Morten Linnemann Bech and Rodney Garratt analyse the set of features a CBDC needs to support.
+While many currencies aim to demonstrate and succeed on a specific set of features, the world is still waiting for a currency that is sufficiently capable to be a CBDC.
+In "Central bank cryptocurrencies" [@FormsOfMoney] Morten Linnemann Bech and Rodney Garratt analyse the set of features a CBDC needs to support.
 This main feature set is illustrated in figure \ref{cbdc_features}.

 \begin{figure}[htp]
 \centering
-\resizebox{0.7\textwidth}{!}{
+\resizebox{\textwidth}{!}{
 \includegraphics{./images/2_problem/cbdc_features.png}
 }
 \caption{The money flower: a taxonomy of money \cite{FormsOfMoney}. }